Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences

 And for an abelian variety $G$ over our characteristic $0$ differentially closed field $K$ we have what is often called the ``Manin kernel" for $G$, the smallest Zariski-dense ``differential algebraic" subgroup of $G(K)$, which we denote again by $G^{\sharp}$.
-The issues of preservation of exactness by $\sharp$ and the relationship to descent to the field ${\cal C}$ of constants, make sense in characteristic $0$ too, and where possible we give uniform results and proofs.
+The issues of preservation of exactness by $\sharp$ and the relationship to descent to the field ${\cal C}$ of constants, make sense in characteristic $0$ too.

+In characteristic $p$, it is possible to obtain our results with a purely algebraic approach using $p$-torsion and Tate modules (carried out in section \ref{charp}).
+In characteristic $0$, we need to use differential algebraic methods, in particular D-structures.
+But in fact the algebraic proofs given in characteristic $p$ can also be seen as involving D-structures and we take the opportunity of giving such a uniform proof in all characteristics in section \ref{sectionuniform}.

 Our paper builds on earlier work by the second author and Fran\c coise Delon \cite{BD2} where among other things, the groups $G^{\sharp}$ (in positive characteristic) are characterized as precisely the commutative divisible type-definable groups in separably closed fields.
 Our results, especially in characteristic $0$, are also influenced by and closely related to themes in the third author's joint paper with Daniel Bertrand \cite{BePi}.